ethereum/ethereum-org-website/src/content/developers/tutorials/testing-smart-contract-with-waffle/index.md

 }
 ```

-You can read more about the waffle configuration [here](https://ethereum-waffle.readthedocs.io/en/latest/configuration.html#configuration).
+You can read more about the Waffle configuration [here](https://ethereum-waffle.readthedocs.io/en/latest/configuration.html#configuration).

 Then just run `yarn build` to compile your smart contract.